 For our parents, the threats Pakistan faced in their youth were predictable and clear as day.
-The military was all-powerful — public floggings were the norm, Islami Jamiat terrorised college campuses, and Altaf Bhai was the king of Karachi.
-Zia’s reign of terror instilled fear in people, silencing an entire generation, and was the greatest single threat to prosperity and freedom in the country.
+The military was all-powerful, public floggings were the norm, Jamat-e-Islami student wings terrorized college campuses, and Altaf bhai was crowned the King of Karachi.
+Zia’s reign of terror instilled fear, silenced an entire generation, and was the single-greatest threat to prosperity and freedom in Pakistan.

 Three decades on, fear continues to be omnipresent in the lives of 20-somethings.
-Except, today, the actors perpetuating fear are veiled.
-They are capable of abducting elected legislators and forcing academics to disappear in broad daylight.
-Our parents clearly knew what they were up against.
-It should be: We, the Generation Z of Pakistan, do not comprehend the magnitude, nature, and scope of the threats we face.
+Except today, the actors perpetuating fear are veiled.
+They are capable of abducting elected legislators and disappearing academics in broad daylight.
+Our parents clearly knew they were up against the government of the time.
+We, the Generation Z of Pakistan, do not fully comprehend the magnitude and scope of the threats we face.

-The fearsome unknown, for me, is the greatest distinction between us and prior generations.
-Unfortunately, consistent despair stretches beyond the political and permeates every aspect of our lives — social, economic, personal and public; each plagued by abiding anxiety.
+The fear of the unknown, for me, is the greatest distinction between us and prior generations.
+Unfortunately, consistent despair stretches beyond the political and permeates every aspect of our lives — social, economic, personal or public; each plagued by abiding anxiety.
 Every waking moment of our day is documented, personal lives are public, and all the information we need is a quick Google search away.
-Yet, many of us appear not to realise the consequences of the updates we post or know how to process the abundance of news we receive.
+Yet, many of us appear not to realize the consequences of the updates we post or know how to process the abundance of news we receive.
 We are a generation of paradoxes steeped in fear.

-Unlike any generation before us, tales of our misspent adolescence and youth are accessible on Facebook and Instagram.
-Our evolution, totally trackable, is limited by the facades we project on our social media.
+Unlike any generation before us, tales of our misspent adolescence and youth are fully accessible on Facebook and Instagram.
+Our evolution though trackable is ironically limited by the facades we project on our social media.

-Our online presence is highly curated: photos are filtered, geo-tags carefully inserted, and causes blindly supported.
+Online presence is highly curated: photos filtered, geo-tags carefully inserted, and causes blindly supported.
 Our virtual existence is almost entirely a product of our anxieties, shaped by overexposure to the lives of those we follow online and offline.
-Even though we seek privacy, our social media engagement is our second-nature.
+Even though we seek privacy, social media engagement is second-nature.
 A quick glance at Instagram stories on a Friday night is a reiteration of what we lack and aspire to gain.
 The fear of missing out deeply impacts our self-worth, reducing us to the opportunities missed and our undesirable lives in that fleeting moment.

 Despite being supporters of free thought, we stifle critical thinking in its tracks by trolling down an opinion or thought that differs or questions our own.
 Trolling online in many instances stems from fear due to a lack of knowledge or social pressures resulting from steering a course against the tide.
 Through our social media feeds, we create self-righteous echo chambers which then compete against each other to establish utmost moral superiority.

 Even though we brew in fear, we are also a generation which believes that we can have it all.
-We can juggle careers, travel the world, fight for flexible working hours and flatter management structures, and have equal pay for equal work.
-Even though we may conform, we don’t seek to live cookie cutter lives in suburban homes, with 9 to 5 jobs, and constricted gender-roles.
+We can juggle multiple careers, travel the world, fight for flexible work hours and flatter management structures, and have equal pay for equal work.
+Even though we may conform, we don’t seek to live cookie cutter lives in suburban homes, with 9 to 5 jobs, and defined gender roles.
 We have greater sexual freedoms across gender and socio-economic lines and aren’t afraid to seek reproductive healthcare when needed.
 Fewer people in our generation argue against education, healthcare, and a clean environment being state-guaranteed human rights.